U.S. Agent: Mighty Avengers

-During the "Dark Reign" storyline, U.S. Agent is removed from Omega Flight by Loki (disguised as the Scarlet Witch) to aid Hank Pym in defeating the reality-altering Chthon.
-Initially the pro-registration U.S. Agent finds himself in combat with the anti-registration Hulk and Hercules, but they later endeavor to team up against their common foe.
-Chthon's power is tied to Wundagore Mountain and U.S. Agent plays a part in separating him from that source by planting explosives in order to destroy it, following a plan by Iron Man which would prove very risky since Wundagore is rich in uranium.
-Pym's team ultimately finds a less destructive alternative to defeat Chthon by trapping him in the Darkhold, and U.S. Agent quits the Omega Flight team – with their blessing – stating it was an honor to serve with them, but 'once an Avenger, always an Avenger'.
+During the "Dark Reign" storyline, U.S. Agent is removed from Omega Flight by Loki (disguised as the Scarlet Witch) to aid Hank Pym in defeating Chthon.
+Chthon's power is tied to Mount Wundagore, which Iron Man intends to destroy to deprive Chthon of his power.
+Pym's team ultimately finds a less destructive alternative to defeat Chthon by trapping him in the Darkhold, and U.S. Agent quits the Omega Flight team, stating that he belongs with the Avengers.